 The Light Between Worlds is a YA magical realism story following three siblings who during the bombing of London in 1940, are somehow transported to a magical kingdom called the Woodlands.
-This is a place of nature and beauty, but the Woodlands is facing a battle of their own.
-The siblings vow to help them as much as they can in this war, but in return, ask to be sent home afterwards as if no time has passed at all.
+This is seemingly a place of nature and beauty, but the Woodlands is facing a battle of their own.
+The siblings vow to help them as much as they can in this war, and in return, are promised to be sent home afterward as if no time has passed at all.

 This book is haunting and whimsical, transporting me into the world of the Woodlands and London post World War II.
-Despite reading it twice already, I easily found myself losing track of time while reading it, always finding myself pages ahead of where I originally thought.
-Taking place in 1940s-50s England, the atmosphere created was the definition of coziness; rainy, grey, and chilly.
-It was the perfect book to snuggle up with on a rainy day and some hot tea and just fall into for a few hours.
+I found myself losing track of time while reading it, always discovering myself pages ahead of where I originally thought.
+It takes place in 1940s-50s England and this atmosphere created is the definition of coziness: rainy, grey, and chilly.
+It was the perfect book to snuggle up with on an autumn day with some hot tea and a blanket.
 This world really does take you by surprise with how vivid it is.
-I could see the trees of the forests standing tall in the Woodlands and the gardens outside the school Evelyn goes to when memories of the Woodlands attack her heart the most.
+I could imagine the trees of the forests standing tall in the Woodlands and the gardens outside the school Evelyn retreated to whenever memories of the Woodlands attacked.

-While this book has fantasy elements in it like the magic of the Woodlands, this book is less about the fantasy and more about finding yourself and coping in the meantime.
-Because of that, it is very character based, following the story and relationship of the two sisters, Evelyn and Philippa, both who are strong women but also have their own demons and ghosts to face.
-We learn how they both cope with them, and those are two very different ways that were not the healthiest.
-This made for a realistic aspect of the novel because often, people cannot find the best ways to cope with loss or the feeling of not belonging.
+While this book has fantasy elements in it like the magic of the Woodlands, this book is less about fantasy and more about finding yourself and coping with reality.
+It is very character-based, following the story and relationship of two sisters, Evelyn and Philippa, both who are strong women but also have their own demons to face.
+We learn how they both cope with these struggles in two very different ways that were not at all healthy.
+This made for a realistic aspect of the novel because often, people cannot find the best ways to deal with loss or the feeling of not belonging.
 Instead, they resort to other methods and that was a heavy theme woven into this book.

-The other characters in this book played a big part in that theme of not always choosing the healthiest ways to cope which is a reality, especially in the modern world today, and listening to the truth beating in your heart and bones.
-Evelyn juggled with her emotions and thoughts this entire book, knowing she belonged in the Woodlands but sometimes, something, or someone, held her back from listening to that.
-But, it was never something the other person did knowingly, like Tom.
-Tom was the love interest for Evelyn and played an important role in this story.
-That role being the unveiling that sometimes a person’s problems cannot be solved by anyone other than that person themselves.
-A person is not a project; a jumbled mess of broken bits needed to be fixed, but an art piece that is slowly coming together on its own time.
+The other characters in this book played a big part in the theme of not always choosing the healthiest ways to manage what you are feeling, which is a reality, especially in the modern world today.
+Evelyn juggled with her emotions and desires this entire book, knowing she belonged in the Woodlands but sometimes, something, or someone, held her back from listening to that.
+It was never something the other person did knowingly, like Tom.
+I recognized that his main role in the novel was to help portray the idea that often, a person’s problems cannot be solved by anyone other than themselves.
+A person is not a project: a jumbled mess of broken bits needed to be fixed, but an art piece that is slowly coming together on its own time.

 Lately, mental illness has been something I’ve become more aware of and I noticed this book represented eating disorders and also depression.
 These were the reasons the characters had coping mechanisms, as one cannot leave a magical world and return to an ordinary one without fault.
 Nothing is graphic, but it is good to keep in mind when reading it in case you are easily triggered.
 On Laura E. Weymouth’s website, she goes into more detail about these triggers so make sure you check that out here.

-Overall, this book was a cozy fantasy that I can definitely see myself picking for a third time in the future.
-I highly recommend it for fans of Narnia because it is very similar to that story-wise, however, different because Narnia is for younger readers while this novel is definitely for young adults.
-After debating it after my second read, I have decided to give The Light Between Worlds a 4.5/5 stars as it was a beautiful and gripping read that holds my interest every time.
+Overall, this book was a cozy fantasy that I can see myself picking for the third time in the future.
+I highly recommend it for fans of Narnia because it is very similar to that story-wise, however, it is different because Narnia is for younger readers while this novel is for young adults.
+After my second read, I have decided to give The Light Between Worlds a 4.5/5 stars because it was a beautiful and gripping read that held my interest every time.

 Those are my non-spoiler thoughts on The Light Between Worlds by Laura E. Weymouth and I hope you enjoyed!
 Make sure to let me know if you decide to pick this book up and what your thoughts are on it!
 Also, don’t forget to check out my last blog post, as well as my social media accounts all linked down below.
 Thanks 🙂